 Though building an eLearning course isn’t necessarily an easy task the first time around, it doesn’t have to be a frustrating experience.
 Like most things in life, creating your first course simply requires structure and a little know-how.

-If you’re here, you are probably a beginner and eager to learn more about how to create online courses.
-In an attempt to aid your journey, we’ve compiled five essential tips to help diffuse the drama around effective course design.
+If you’re here, you are probably a beginner and eager to learn more about how to create effective eLearning courses.
+In an attempt to make your journey easier, we’ve compiled five essential tips to help diffuse the drama around successful eLearning development.

-To begin a program successfully, you have to consider why exactly are you starting it.
+To begin an eLearning course successfully, you have to consider why exactly are you starting it.
 Is there a problem that needs to be solved?
 Why do employees need this program?
-And what are the desired outcomes for the company and learners
+And what are the desired outcomes for the company and learners?

 Knowing what a client or student should know by the end of the course will define what you decide to include, how it is introduced, and when to introduce it.
 When learning objectives aren’t clearly defined, the timing and effectiveness of elements that are included in the program will most likely reflect a similar vagueness.

 For those who struggle with defining objectives--and even for those who don’t, Bloom’s Taxonomy is a great resource.
 This is a classification of the different learning objectives and skills that you set for your students (learning objectives).
 Learn more here.

 Another practice that you might find helpful is content mapping.
 The art of content mapping is based on identifying the behaviors that you’re trying to change, matching the action with one or more learning objectives that fit.
 It’s imperative that you don’t just dive in.
 A little purpose can help your content flow smoothly from one source to another.
 The last thing you want a user to feel is doubtful.

 Once again, defining goals will lead to selecting the appropriate instructional design techniques.

 2) Define Your Target Audience and Get to Know Them Well!